 If you are making videos for sales purposes, adding the voiceover after the video has been made gives you more time to think about what you want to say.
 It means you can work off a script or can re-record parts where things didn't go to plan.

-Even in home movies, it can be great to have an explainer or to add some commentary to your movie, and thankfully there are software options out there which allow you to do this.
+Even in home movies, it can be great to have an explainer or to add some commentary to your movie, and thankfully there are software options out there that allow you to do this.

 Adobe Rush has a basic voiceover recording function, including a very basic editing system.
 However, as an alternative to this, we also want to introduce you to Filmora from Wondershare, which has a much more functional editing process and results in much higher quality audio.